For families · included with every HealthBrew account

 Mindell et al. (2015).
 Sleep.

-A bedtime routine is doing more than producing sleep — researchers describe it as the daily container for a few minutes of focused parental attention.
+A closing routine is doing more than producing sleep — researchers describe it as the daily container for a few minutes of focused parental attention.

 Mindell & Williamson (2018).
 Sleep Medicine Reviews.